• Double-bridge static cone penetrometer

 +

-The CLD-3B static cone penetrometer uses mechanical transmission to steadily press the probe into the ground.
+The CLD-3B static cone penetrometer uses mechanical transmission to steadily press the probe into the soil at a uniform speed.
 It is suitable for testing in strata such as soft soil, cohesive soil, loess, and sandy soil.
-By measuring the resistance generated when the probe comes into contact with the soil layers, the system converts this resistance into electrical signals, which are then transmitted to measurement instruments on the surface.
-The machine features lightweight, compact components, making it easy to transport and install, while also delivering high operational efficiency.
-It can be equipped with probes and cones of various diameters.
-Additionally, the resistance values of C and D should be equal; however, if…
+By measuring the resistance generated when the probe comes into contact with the soil layer, changes in electrical resistance are transmitted to measuring instruments on the ground.
+The entire machine features lightweight components, a compact size, easy portability, convenient installation, and high operational efficiency.
+It can be equipped with probes and cones of different diameters.
+The resistance values of C and D should be equal; if...

 If you need customized products, Contact US !